 Conversely, the organizers and the jam hosts, Claymont Seminars, can cancel the jam up at any time if it is clearly unsafe for us to gather.
 This may mean partial or no refunds for registered jammers if funds have already been spent for non-refundable resources like perishables.
-We are doing all we can to have the jam if conditions allow, but we've been surprised many times during the COVID crisis and we need to be able to cancel with minimal cost to everyone if that's what the conditions at the time dictate.
+We are doing all we can to have the jam if conditions allow, yet we recognize that the unexpected can happen and we must be able to cancel with minimal cost to everyone if that's what the conditions dictate.

-In addition, our hosts and we currently require that all participating:
+In addition, our hosts and we currently require that all participating must:

-Must obtain a COVID test within 48 hours of arrival, and present proof of a negative test on or before arrival.
+Take a COVID test within 24 hours before arrival at the jam and provide confirmation of getting negative result on or before arrival.

 We hope and expect that all will stay healthy and well while at the jam, but we can't be sure of that.
 Everyone attending will agree that, should someone develop possible COVID symptoms:

-Anyone who is symptomatic should immediately self isolate and test, and notify the organizers as soon as possible after that with the results.
+Anyone who is symptomatic should immediately isolate and test themselves, and notify the organizers as soon as possible after that with the results.

-Everyone should bring at least one extra rapid COVID test to the jam.
+Everyone should bring at least three unused, unexpired COVID tests to the jam.

 If someone tests positive or has distinct COVID symptoms (inability to taste or smell, for instance), for the safety of all participants that person must immediately remove themselves from the jam and as soon as possible after that inform the organizers about the situation.

 Depending on circumstances of the incident, those remaining at the jam may need to self-test.

-If the organizers feel that such an incident warrants, they may shut down the jam without possibility of refunds.
+If the organizers and/or Claymont feel that such an incident warrants, they may shut down the jam without possibility of refunds.

 All of this is subject to change as conditions dictate at the time of the jam.
-It's possible that the requirements will ease, but any substantial policy changes will depend on consent of all registered jammers, within the bounds of practical, legal, and venue requirements.
+It's possible that the requirements will ease, but substantial policy changes will depend on consent of all registered jammers, within the bounds of practical, legal, and venue requirements.